smins/buddybot/README.md

-BuddyBot300 - He's not your buddy.
+BuddyBot Mk 3000 - He's not your buddy.

 A grumpy bot that takes offense when reddit users assume that he is their buddy.